-The two essential documents you require to open a Demat account are proof of identity and your proof of residence and income tax PAN card.
+The essential documents you require to open a Demat account are proof of identity and your proof of address, bank proof and income tax PAN card.

-For proof of identity, you can choose to give a copy of passport, Aadhar card, Voter ID card, Pension Card, etc. for proof of address you can submit your passport in which your current address is updated, your telephone bill, property tax assessment, income tax assessment, credit card bill, electricity bill and more.
+For proof of identity, you can choose to give a copy of passport, Aadhar card, Voter ID card, Pension Card, etc. for proof of address you can submit your passport in which your current address is updated, your telephone bill, electricity bill and more.
+For Bank proof you can submit your personalized cheque leaf or bank statement/passbook or both as required.
 All these documents are needed to be submitted as a self-attested photocopy, supported by originals for verification.

 Step#3: Signing and executing the DP agreement

 Once you have submitted all the relevant documents, the next step is signing the DP agreement.
 The DP agreement format is defined by SEBI and each DP will have its agreement format.
 Read the agreement carefully before you affix it.
 The agreement includes a list of rights and obligations of the stock trading account holder.

 The agreement along with rights and obligation includes the schedule of charges that are very important to understand.
 You must read the terms and conditions written in the contract in a fine font.
 If you have any doubts you can ask your DP.

 Once you have done the documentation and agreed to the terms and conditions, the DP will take a couple of days to verify the information and get the compliance approval.
 Post receiving the compliance approval, your account is open and good to go.

 The DP will then allot you a Beneficial Ownership Code (BO) which is your account number.
 The account number is a combination of your DP id and your BO code.
 This code has to be mentioned while applying for an IPO.

 Step#5: Signing a power of attorney (POA) for online debits and credits to Demat